elywelly/tic-tac-toe/README.md

 -   Restart option to end game and start over
 -   Character - fruits

-**Initial idea was to utilise images of fruits, but emojis were more efficient as the HTML code can easily be used with DOM manipulation.**
+**Initial idea was to utilise images of fruits, but emojis were more efficient as the HTML code can easily be used with JS.**

 ### Layout plan